Full Guide to Meditation

 - Under the knees.
 Kneeling meditation is common in cultures around the world.
 It can be made more comfortable using a meditation cushion such as a zafu or a zabuton (explored further below).
 Kneeling is popular because remaining upright helps regulate your blood flow, especially in the head.
 This allows you to keep a clear mind while meditating.

-However you choose to use your meditation pillow, it should make you more comfortable and able to clear your thoughts.
+However you choose to use your meditation seat, it should make you more comfortable and able to clear your thoughts.
 These are the primary goals for any items used as meditative aids.

 Where Are Meditation Cushions Used?

 Traditionally, many meditative practices around the world don't use cushions as we know them today.
-The modern meditation pillow is based on the zafu pillow or the zabuton, but this isn't to say that other cultures never used similar supports when meditating.
+The modern buckwheat filled meditation seat is based on the zafu pillow or the zabuton, but this isn't to say that other cultures never used similar supports when meditating.

 Traditional meditative activity is sometimes perceived as formalized — there's a misguided idea that different cultures followed fairly strict procedures in a sort of “monolith”.
 This isn't necessarily true.